maths/moodle-qtype_stack/doc/en/Developer/Language_packs.md

 Apologies to those people who have translated STACK through AMOS, but who do not appear in the [credits](../About/Credits.md).
 Please contact [Chris Sangwin](mailto:C.J.Sangwin@ed.ac.uk) to add your name.

-## Finding language packs for an API setup
+## Finding the location of language packs on a Moodle server

+If you want to find the location of language packs on a Moodle server

 1. Create a new full Moodle server and install the language pack you want.
 2. Look on your server in `$CFG->langlocalroot.'/'.$lang;`